Comet Bay College: History

-The school consists of a block for each subject, a gymnasium, a library, an oval, a cafeteria, a Performing Arts area, and an Admin area.
-The school has an Academic Excellence Program - Academic Talent Program (originally called ATP, then SAP-Selective Academic Program, then GATE-Gifted and Talented Education, currently GAT-Gifted and Talented) which produces outstanding students, AFL football and golf development programs, Drama and Visual Arts extension programs, Music programs and a Media extension program.
+The school consists of separate blocks for each subject, including mathematics, HASS, English, and science, as well as a gymnasium, a library, an oval, a cafeteria, a performing arts area, and an administration area.
+The school incorporates a Gifted and Talented (GAT) Program, along with AFL football and golf development programs, drama and visual arts extension programs, music programs and a media extension program.

+Fire

+On Thursday 8 June 2023, at around 6:30 pm, the Humanities and English Blocks were deliberately set on fire in an arson attack.
+Year 11 exams which were set to take place the next day were postponed till the Monday, and other students were given the day off on both Friday and Monday due to the damage to the school.

+Demountables were installed on outdoor basketball courts to serve as temporary replacements to classrooms damaged in the fire.
+Students in the STEP program were moved to the local Comet Bay Primary School while more temporary accommodation could be arranged.
+To accommodate a return of the VET program in Term 4, additional demountables were installed during the Term 3 holidays.
+The STEP program returned in 2024 at the start of Term 1.

+The English block has since been renovated, reopening Week 10 Term 2, 2025.

 Catchment area

-The school's intake area includes all students of high school age from Secret Harbour, Golden Bay, Singleton, Baldivis, Karnup and a small section of southern Port Kennedy.
-Its feeder primary schools are Baldivis, Comet Bay, Endeavour, Secret Harbour, Singleton and Settlers.
+The school's intake area includes Secret Harbour, Golden Bay, Singleton, Baldivis, Karnup and a small section of southern Port Kennedy.
 Students from the suburb of Madora Bay have the option of attending Comet Bay College or Mandurah High School.